-After a record-breaking auction, Sir Hans Heysen’s largest watercolour masterpiece will be returning to Heysen’s hometown of Hahndorf.
+After a record-breaking auction, Sir Hans Heysen’s largest watercolour masterpiece has returned to Heysen’s hometown of Hahndorf.

 The famous painting, titled The Camp on Wonoka Creek, was acquired by hoteliers and owners of The Haus the Duffield family, for a staggering $110,000 – the most a watercolour painting has ever sold for in South Australia.